MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-ad-hoc.md

 **Persona**: Compliance administrators

-We recommend using a Cloud Discovery executive report to get an overview of Shadow IT used across your organization.
-Cloud Discovery executive reports identify the top potential risks and help you plan a workflow to mitigate and manage risks until they're resolved.
+We recommend using a cloud discovery executive report to get an overview of Shadow IT used across your organization. cloud discovery executive reports identify the top potential risks and help you plan a workflow to mitigate and manage risks until they're resolved.

-For more information, see [Generate Cloud Discovery executive report](../discovered-apps.md#generate-a-cloud-discovery-executive-report).
+For more information, see [Generate cloud discovery executive report](../discovered-apps.md#generate-a-cloud-discovery-executive-report).

 ## Generate a cloud discovery snapshot report